elixirschool/elixirschool/lessons/specifics/plug.md

 This supervises Cowboy, and in turn, supervises our `HelloWorldPlug`.

 In the `Plug.Adapters.Cowboy.child_spec/4` call, the third argument will be passed to `Example.HelloWorldPlug.init/1`.
-In turn, the value returned from `Example.HelloWorldPlug.init/1` will be passed to `Example.HelloWorldPlug.call/2` as the second argument.
-For now, it's just an empty List that is ignored.

 We're not finished yet.
-Open `mix.exs`, and find the `applications` function.
+Open `mix.exs` again, and find the `applications` function.
 For now, it'll provide two things:
 1) A list of dependency applications (`cowboy`, `logger`, and `plug`) that need to start up, and
 2) Configuration for our own application, which should also start up automatically.